Group-26-COP4655/LibraryApp/README.md

    * Loading Screen
       * (Read/GET) Query Parse for an instance of the 'User' object [Create basic snippets for each Parse network request] (picture here)
-      * (Create/POST) Add a new row in Parse 'User' table [Create basic snippets for each Parse network request] (picture here)
       * (Read/GET) Query Parse for the 'Popular 20' object
       [Create basic snippets for each Parse network request] (picture here)